DavidFernandezBonet/Network_Spatial_Coherence/README.md

 # Network Spatial Coherence
 How good is your network?
 This package measures the spatial coherence of a network—how closely it resembles a physical network—by assessing three key properties.
 Additionally, it can reconstruct the network's original positions using the STRND algorithm.
 Networks can be simulated, imported, and weighted based on interaction strengths.
-For detailed methodologies, see [Spatial Coherence](https://www.biorxiv.org/content/10.1101/2024.05.12.593725v1.abstract) and [STRND](https://pubs.rsc.org/en/content/articlehtml/2023/nr/d2nr05435c).
+For detailed methodologies, see [Spatial Coherence](https://www.biorxiv.org/content/10.1101/2024.05.12.593725v1.abstract) and [STRND](https://pubs.rsc.org/en/content/articlehtml/2023/nr/d2nr05435c) papers.

 ## Features
 - Analyze the spatial coherence of a network
-- Reconstruction images from purely network information
+- Reconstruct images from purely network information
-- Efficient graph loading and processing (using sparse matrices or getting a graph sample)
+- Efficient graph loading and processing (sparse matrices)
 - Handles simulated graphs, custom graphs, unweighted graphs, weighted graphs

 ## Install
 Python 3.11 is reccomended, although older versions should work.
+See `requirements.txt` for dependencies.

 ```bash
 pip install network_spatial_coherence